edieismene/former.edieismene.github.io/about.md

 published: true
 ---

+A space for me to share my photos.

-Data analyst and photographer based in Brooklyn.
-Born in Gainesville, Georgia (the state not the country) and raised in Athens, Greece.
-I'm not going to explain more.
+Currently based in Brooklyn.
+Raised in Athens, Greece.
+Lived many places in between.

 ### Contact me

-please don't.
+tangerine.trampoline.photography@gmail.com